ethereum-alarm-clock/ethereum-alarm-clock/docs/execution.rst

 need to be sent.

 The *donation* payment is the mechanism through which developers can earn a return on their development efforts on the Alarm service.
-For the *official* scheduler deployed as part of the alarm service this defaults to 1% of the default payment.
+When a person schedules a transaction they may choose to enter a ``donation`` amount which will get sent to the developer.
 This value is multiplied by the *gas multiplier* (see :ref:`gas-multiplier`) and sent to the ``donationBenefactor`` address.

 Next the payment for the actual execution is computed.
 The formula for this is